stefan-dangl/booking-manager/README.md

     - Password
         - When requesting Admin rights, the password specified here has to be entered
     - Database Url and password
-        - In case you want to run the Booking Manager in persistent mode, you can define the url and password of your database here.
-Alternatively, you can run the Booking Manager without database.
+        - In case you want to run the project in persistent mode, you can define the url and password of your database here.
+Alternatively, you can run the project without database.
     - Port
-        - Defines on which port the Booking Manager runs
+        - Defines on which port the project runs